caelumproject/Apollo/README.md

 **Setting up a masternode with no initial masternode address**

-`bash apollo.sh start` for the first time or `bash apollo.sh new`
+`bash apollo.sh start` for the first time.

-It will ask you if you want to create a new coinbase account.
-Accepting (`y`) will then prompt you for a password.
+It will ask you if you want to create a new coinbase account, or import an existing one.

-When asked to save the values/masternode to the configuration file say yes. (`y`)

 The password will be saved in `/Apollo/.pwd` and the address will be saved in `/Apollo/testnet.env`.

-Re-enter the password you created.
+Complete the setup helper.
 This will then start the node and begin syncing.

 **Setting up a masternode with an existing masternode address (importing)**

-`caelum account import --password /path/to/Apollo/.pwd --datadir YOUR_DATADIR /path/to/PRIVATE_KEY`

-`YOUR_DATADIR` will be the path specified for `DATADIR` in `/Apollo/testnet.env`.

-`PRIVATE_KEY` needs to be a text file containing the address's private key.
-You can create a blank file with `nano` or `vi` and paste the private key, then save it. **Once the import is complete, delete this text file.**

-On success, `cd Apollo` then edit `testnet.env` and make `COINBASE` = your masternode address, minus the leading `0x`.
-Save, then `bash apollo.sh start`.
+Run `bash apollo.sh import` and follow the steps.

 **Connecting to our testnet with MetaMask**